Skip to main content

 }

-When a location payload is received by the location service extension, pass the payload to Radar to handle the notification.
+Create a CLLocationPushServiceExtension target.
+When a location payload is received, initialize Radar using the shared app group and pass the payload to the SDK.

 import CoreLocation